Lesson 6: Creating a Crosstab Report

 - Select the crosstab, and set its Items per Row Block and Items per Column Block property values to 3 in the Report Inspector.

 - View the report.
-Now only three items are displayed in the row and column blocks.
+Designer now displays only three items in the row and column blocks.

-- Check Page Layout on the View menu to switch back to the pagination mode, then the two properties will not take effect.
+- Select Page Layout on the View menu to switch back to the pagination mode, then the two properties will not take effect.

 - Select File > Save to save the report again.

-After formatting the report step by step in the Task 2, we can then save the properties into a CSS style file, which can be applied to other crosstab reports directly.
+After formatting the report step by step in the Task 2, we can save the properties into a CSS style file, which we can apply to other crosstab reports directly.

 - Select the crosstab, right-click and select Save Style from the shortcut menu.

-- Keep the default settings in the New CSS Style dialog and select OK.
+- Keep the default settings in the New CSS Style dialog box and select OK.

-- In the Save CSS As dialog, enter Crosstab.css in the File Name field, then select Save to save the file to the default directory
+- In the Save CSS As dialog box, type Crosstab.css in the File Name text box, then select Save to save the file to the default directory

-The CSS Style Definition for CrosstabObject dialog appears.
+Designer displays the CSS Style Definition for CrosstabObject dialog box.

-Now, the style of the crosstab report has been saved as a CSS file.
-Properties in the file can be applied to corresponding components of other reports directly by selecting the CSS file in the <Import CSS File...> drop-down list on the toolbar of Logi JReport Designer.
+Now, we have saved the style of the crosstab report as a CSS file.
+We can apply properties in the file to the corresponding components of other reports directly by selecting the CSS file from the <Import CSS File...> drop-down list on the Home menu tab in Designer.